ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 Standalone
 ==========

-`TouchTerrain_standalone.py` draws information from Google Earth Engine to create a 3D model suitable for 3D printing.
+`TouchTerrain_standalone.py` uses DEM data from Google Earth Engine of from a local raster file (geotiff, etc.) to create a 3D model suitable for 3D printing.
 This model, possibly consisting of several files (tiles), is saved in a ZIP along with an info file describing the properties used to produce it.
+The downsampled and UTM projected DEM for the area is saved as DEM.tif

 `TouchTerrain_standalone.py` reads in a JSON configuration file such as the one at `standalone/example_config.json`.
 To run it in a python shell, go into the standalone folder and type